AAdibnia/hypetrade-application/README.md

 - Reset button to return account to initial state for demos

 ## Screenshots
-> Add a few screenshots/GIFs to make the story visual.
 - Auth (Login/Sign Up)
 - Dashboard + New Trade (Buy) → Journal
 - Sell → Journal